RY997/Thesis/thesis.typ

 - FR10 Undo changes: The user will be able to undo Iris' changes to the exercise.

 === Nonfunctional Requirements
+Nonfunctional requirements shed light on the aspects of a system that are not directly related to its functionality [BD09].

 - NFR1 Functionality: The changes made by the LLM to the exercise will be accurate and relevant to the user’s input and the context of the exercise.
 - NFR2 Usability: The chat window will be minimizable and resizeable with a single click or drag respectively.